-There is a range of effective over the counter products available including Abreva, Betadine, Dynamiclear and Zovirax.
+There is a range of effective over the counter products available including Abreva, Betadine, Lemon Balm and Zovirax.

-Cold sores and other herpes symptoms are caused by a virus so be on the look out for active ingredients that are specifically antiviral such as Cupric sulphate and Acyclovir, also the herbs Lemon Balm (Melissa officinalis), St Johns Wort (Hypericum perforatum) and Tea Tree oil.
+Cold sores and other herpes symptoms are caused by a virus so be on the look out for active ingredients that are specifically antiviral such as Acyclovir, also the herbs Lemon Balm (Melissa officinalis) and Tea Tree oil.

-Some HSV creams and ointments have antiseptic properties like Abreva and the herb Calendula.
+Some creams and ointments have antiseptic properties like Abreva and the herb Lemon Balm (Melissa officinalis).
 Although these do not usually act directly on the virus itself, they can help by warding off the infection that is caused by the virus and soothing the redness and inflammation.

 Creams and ointments are usually indicated for facial herpes infections (cold sores or fever blisters), so check with your Doctor before trying them on a genital infection.

 Here we briefly discuss some of the topical treatment options that are available:

 Key Benefit: FDA approved and available over-the-counter.

 The active ingredient in Abreva is Docosanol 10%, also known as behenyl alcohol.
 This is a type of alcohol traditionally used as an emollient, emulsifier and thickener in cosmetics and supplements.

 Abreva has been shown in clinical study to shorten the healing time of cold sores.
 When Abreva is applied to cold sores it helps to soothe any irritation and strengthens the cell membranes to prevent the infection becoming worse.

 Apply 5 times a day for up to 10 days.